Sandbird/covid19-Greece/README.md

 All notable changes to the files will be documented here.

-## 24-08-2022
-### Changed
-- cases.csv - Moved all weekly report entries to the last day of their corresponding ISO week.
-From now one all weekly reports are going to be registered as such.

 ## 05-08-2022
 ### Changed
 - predictions.csv - Due to the w27, w28 weekly reports there was problem calculating prevalence_ratio_7day_ma, implied_ifr_7day_ma values.
 I had to compensate for the negative values that were being created (for 2 consecutive days) by just ignoring them and copying the previous positive value.